 Become Like Water

-Though the practices which help you cultivate the ability to be in a flow state seem counter-intuitive in our fast-paced, goal-oriented world, they are integral to our success and happiness.
+The practices which help you cultivate a flow state seem counter-intuitive in our fast-paced, goal-oriented world.
+Yet they are integral to our success and happiness.
 This is not merely something we practice alone, it is a way of behaving in community.
 We can be the critics to our friend’s expression, or we can smile and encourage them to play with ideas.
 This creates synergy and mutual support which is at the foundation of a creative culture.

-Of course there is a time to be critical, but once you begin to explore the world of flow you will realize that it is less important than you once realized.
-If you want to excel with the creativity, flexibility, and confidence that is needed in our modern world then you may want to take Bruce Lee’s advice, “Be like water my friend.”
+There is a time to be critical, but once you explore the world of flow you will realize that it is less important than you think.
+If you want to excel with creativity, flexibility, and confidence then you may want to take Bruce Lee’s advice, “Be like water my friend.”
+This is a recipe for happiness and success in life.